consuldemocracy/consuldemocracy/docs/en/forks/create.md

 # Creating your fork

 Consul git repo is hosted at Github.com, we recommend using it for your fork's repo to make things easier.
-But you can use any other service like Bitbucket or Gitlab if you want to.
+But you can use any other service like Bitbucket or Gitlab if you want to, but don't forget to put a reference link back to CONSUL on the footer to comply with project's license (GPL Affero 3).

 1. [Register an user account on Github](https://github.com/join) if you don't have one